skylight-hq/skylight.digital/pages/toolkits/service_design_framework/02_the_skylight_service_design_framework.md

 ## What the framework offers

 Through many projects, Skylight has come to understand the challenges of applying service design in complex government systems.
-Working with different partners, we’ve adopted and refined a service design framework that takes inspiration from others, but adapts them to fit the needs of our government partners.
+Working with different partners, we’ve adopted and refined a service design framework, a structure around our approach to solving problems.
+Our framework takes inspiration from others, but adapts them to fit the needs of our government partners.

 ### The five phases